 Emissions from the landfill gas combustion in landfills flaring are under investigation and will be included in further submissions.

 As for landfills, also EFs and emissions from the exceeding biogas flared at wastewater treatment plants are under investigation, outcoming results will be included in further submissions.
-Concerning waste incineration, in order to improve QA/QC activity, a rearrangement of incinerators database is planned.

 Moreover, further investigation on cremation is planned.